Associate in Arts for Transfer | SC Program: AA-T.1006

 Note: CHEM 10 taken with CHEM 11 meets GE requirement in science.
 Students must provide those materials which are of continuing value outside of the classroom setting.
 This cost will be explained at the first class meeting.

-Laboratory experiments and activities covering the basic concepts of the lecture course, CHEM 10.
-The activities are designed to help students see chemistry in action and learn how to use various chemicals around us, safely and effectively.
-This course may be offered in a distance education format.
+Laboratory experiments and demonstrations, almost entirely non-mathematical, covering the basic concepts of the lecture course, CHEM 10.
+The laboratory is designed to help students learn how to use various chemicals around us, safely and effectively.
+This course may include field trips.
+This course may be offered in a distance learning format.

 Apply Now